Jicaffo/user-authentication-wds/README.md

 # user-authentication-wds
-Simple user authentication example by WDS.
+- VERY simple user authentication example with encryption by WDS.
+- Only responds with 200 on correct login, no further logic implemented.